laran/cassandra/doc/source/cql/types.rst

 durations cannot be ordered.
 It is effectively not possible to know if ``1mo`` is greater than ``29d`` without a date context.

-A ``1d`` duration is not equals to a ``24h`` one as the duration type has been created to be able to support daylight saving.
+A ``1d`` duration is not equal to a ``24h`` one as the duration type has been created to be able to support daylight savings.

 .. _collections:

 Collections
 ^^^^^^^^^^^

 CQL supports 3 kind of collections: :ref:`maps`, :ref:`sets` and :ref:`lists`.
-The types of those collections is defined
+The types of those collections are defined by:
-by:

 .. productionlist::
    collection_type: MAP '<' `cql_type` ',' `cql_type` '>'
                   : | SET '<' `cql_type` '>'
                   : | LIST '<' `cql_type` '>'

-and their values can be inputd using collection literals:
+and their values can be input using collection literals:

 .. productionlist::
    collection_literal: `map_literal` | `set_literal` | `list_literal`